Triumph of Death (2018)

 …and takes place in a pseudo-historical Europe based off one of the darkest and terrifying events of European History; The Black Plague!
 Death reaps a bountiful harvest!
 Wealthy and poor!
 Young and Old!
 The sinner and the pious alike!
 The End Times are upon us!
 None are safe from the Grinning Death!

-My enthusiasm positively plummeted when I read that instead of Kingdom Come; The Black Death, I was going to be treated to a game that was not about grimdark heroism and dashing swordplay against the backdrop and anarchy of a world consumed by the Scourge of God but was instead about awful things like ‘exploring themes’ and ‘looking for purpose in a world that’s falling apart’ and ‘what it would be like to kiss a boy’ which is all well and good but can I at least enjoy myself some grimdark heroism and dashing swordplay while I do so?
+My enthusiasm positively plummeted when I read that instead of tabletop Kingdom Come; Black Death edition, I was going to be treated to a game that was not about grimdark heroism and dashing swordplay against the backdrop and anarchy of a world consumed by the Scourge of God but was instead about awful things like ‘exploring themes’ and ‘looking for purpose in a world that’s falling apart’ and ‘what it would be like to kiss a boy’ which is all well and good but can I at least enjoy myself some grimdark heroism and dashing swordplay while I do so?
 No?
 Damn it.

 Triumph of Death takes place in pseudo-Europe and I can understand why this choice was made.
-While it easy to accuse the author of laziness the use of a setting that is essentially similar but not identical is a correct one for two main reasons; One) because a storygame is fundamentally about exploring a theme or idea with the mechanics being designed to do that thing and that thing only (and often not even that), and setting the place in historical Europe would burden both the author and the GM with a deluge of research which would only serve to create a promise of historical emulation that is outside the design parameters of the game and Two) because the game relies on the Grinning Death operating a certain way which is directly tied into the game mechanics which has no known counterpart in historical pathology.
+While it easy to accuse the author of laziness the use of a setting that is essentially similar but not identical to medieval Europe is a correct one for two main reasons; One) because a storygame is fundamentally about exploring a theme or idea with the mechanics being designed to do that thing and that thing only, and setting the place in historical Europe would burden both the author and the GM with a deluge of research which would only serve to create a promise of historical emulation that is outside the design parameters of the game and Two) because the game relies on the Grinning Death operating a certain way which is directly tied into the game mechanics which has no known counterpart in historical pathology.
 In order to avoid the Dark Albion problem , filing off the serial numbers was indeed the correct way to go about it.

 In true storygame fashion, the mechanics are insufficiently complex to properly facilitate normal gameplay and can exist only with liberal applications of GM’s Discretion.
 Character creation is so open-ended as to beg the question of whether one is still describing a ruleset or merely some sort of meta-character generation treatise.